apieceofwork/BI_2021_Python/README.md

 - while the command "pip install -r requirements.txt" usually works, conda doesn’t support this option directly

-- Instead use this command: "while read requirement; do conda install --yes $requirement; done < requirements.txt"
+- instead use this command: "while read requirement; do conda install --yes $requirement; done < requirements.txt"

 It will install the needed packages in your virtual environment.